 A Mobile Home is a residential structure, not originally sold as a recreational vehicle, and designed to be used as a house when connected to required utilities.
 Mobile Homes must have plumbing, heating, air conditioning, and electrical throughout, and are generally 8 feet or more in width, and 35 feet or more in length, with a hitch.

 If you rent both the mobile home and the lot, your rights and responsibilities are the same as someone who rents a home or an apartment.
 Please visit our Renters’ Rights and Evictions section for more information.

-This section will focus on the rights and responsibilities of someone who owns the mobile home but who rents the lot in a mobile home park where the park has 10 or more lots for rent.
+This section will focus on the rights and responsibilities of someone who owns the mobile home but rents the lot in a mobile home park where the park has 10 or more lots for rent.

 WHAT ARE YOUR RIGHTS?

 The tenant is the person who lives in a rented space.

 You have the right to receive written notice of any adverse decision made against you by the mobile home park owner.

 You have the right to be represented by an attorney at an eviction hearing.

 You have the right to testify, present evidence, and ask questions to any witnesses during an eviction hearing.